- What We Do

 THI believes that Texas has enough food to feed the people of Texas but that the system making food accessible needs to be organized.
 It is working to end hunger by initiating collaboration, sharing innovative ideas through research, and informing public policy, in Texas and beyond.

-The Texas Hunger Initiative’s Central Office is currently housed in the Baylor University School of Social Work in downtown Waco.
+The Texas Hunger Initiative’s Central Office is located in the Diana R. Garland School of Social Work in downtown Waco.
 THI also has 12 regional offices across the state that fight hunger on a local level in Amarillo, Austin, Dallas, El Paso , Fort Worth, Houston, Lubbock, McAllen, San Angelo, San Antonio, Tyler and Waco.